home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Installing and configuring the Z-Wave integration in Home Assistant

-Once you have the Z-Wave server up and running, you need to install and configure the integration in Home Assistant (as described above).
+Once you have the Z-Wave JS server up and running, you need to install and configure the integration in Home Assistant (as described above).

 If you're running full Home Assistant with supervisor, you will be presented with a dialog that asks if you want to use the Z-Wave JS Supervisor add-on.
 You **must** uncheck this box if you are running the Z-Wave JS server in any manner other than the official Z-Wave JS add-on, including using Z-Wave JS to MQTT add-on.